beastrc/learn-web3_dapp/markdown/avalanche/avalanche-01-connect.md

 ```

 Quick overview:
-* We instanciate an `Avalanche` object
+* We instantiate an `Avalanche` object with `getAvalancheClient`.
-* Calling `Info` method will set-up some high-level variable of our rpc-call
+* Calling the `Info` method returns a reference to the Info RPC.
-* `getNodeVersion` send the message and retrieve the answer.
+* `getNodeVersion` sends the request and retrieves the answer.

 ------------------------

 ## Next

-Well done you are now almost fluent in avalanche dialect.
-As a newcomer building an identity could be a great thing.
-Ready to make another step forward ?
+Well done!
+Your fluency in the Avalanche dialect of web3 is growing.
+As a newcomer, building an identity is important so you can distinguish yourself from other users on the Avalanche network.
+Ready to take the next step forward?